zuozhenggh/learning-library/data-management-library/oci-di/schedule-run/schedule-run.md

 8. You can now see the **new schedule** in the Schedules list from your application.
 ![](./images/schedules-list.png " ")

-## **STEP 2**: Schedule the Pipeline Task
+## **STEP 3**: Schedule the Pipeline Task
 You can create **task schedules** to schedule tasks to run on **specific days and times**, and at a **specific frequency**.
 You create a task schedule for each task that you want to run on an **automated schedule**.
 A task schedule must be associated with an existing schedule.
 You can enable or disable a task schedule at any time.
+In this lab step, you will schedule the Pipeline Task.
+However, scheduling process is the same for all tasks in OCI Data Integration.

 1. From the `Workshop Application` you are currently in, click on **Tasks** under Details section.
 ![](./images/tasks-section.png " ")